BrentBaccala/ModernIntegration/README.md

 # ModernIntegration
 A differential algebra textbook

-*Modern Integration* aims to present the Risch integration algorithm in a manner suitable for use in an undergraduate university curriculum.

 From the preface:

 > In 1970, Robert Risch published [Ri70], which sketched in four
 > pages how to bound the torsion of a divisor on an algebraic curve, and
-> thus provided the ``missing link'' in a comprehensive algorithm that
+> thus provided the "missing link" in a comprehensive algorithm that
 > would either find an elementary form for a given integral, or prove
 > that no such elementary form can exist.
 >